 Carolina Chem-Strip Case Study

 Carolina Chem-Strip owner Ronnie Stallings' love of cars is what got his company off the ground.
 Eager to be involved in the automotive industry, he began helping area commercial finishers strip auto bodies for repainting.
-A short time later, when Honda opened a plant in nearby Swepsonville, NC, they asked Carolina Chem-Strip to clean their coating racks.
+A short time later, when Honda opened a plant in nearby Swepsonville, NC, they asked Carolina Chem-Strip to clean their Paint & Powder Coating Racks.
 "They were the first ones to make me think... paint racks, hmmmm," Stallings mused, "Painting, coating and finishing are pervasive in the manufacturing of all types of products."
 This thinking and Ronnie's natural ambition helped turn his small one-man shop into a multi-plant operation.

 Pollution Control's manufacturing experience and thousands of satisfied customers is another big plus to Caroline Chem-Strip.